First published in 2013 — fully revised and updated in 2018.

 The party scene is limited to Koh Tuch beach though (which is about 10% of the island).
 Koh Rong is a whopping 10km across, so if you want a different ambiance you can find it on the other beaches.

-In 2018 I stayed on Koh Rong Sanloem, which has an easygoing backpackers-and-bungalows vibe.
+In 2018, I stayed on Koh Rong Sanloem, which has an easygoing backpackers-and-bungalows vibe.
 The fishing village at M’Pai Bei has many guesthouses and shops, but it doesn’t have the best beaches.
 Consider the many other bays which have beautiful views and a more secluded feel.
-I’ve shared some impressions of Koh Rong Sanloem in a separate post.

 Other smaller islands (that I haven’t yet been) include Koh ta Kiev, Koh Totang, Koh Tonsay (Rabbit Island) and Koh Thmei.